 Navy finding plenty of women's soccer talent in the state of Washington

 Blanck's background as an All-America goalkeeper has been a key element in developing Navy's corps of goalkeepers.
-Under his tutelage, Navy has produced five all-league keepers -- three-time honoree Amy Hakola, two-time selection Sarah Wilson, 2001 Patriot League Defensive Player of the Year Kate Macfarlane, three-time all-leaguer Kim Bonafede, two-time Patriot League Defensive Player of the Year and the conference's career GAA leader Lizzie Barnes and 2009 Patriot League Goalkeeper of the Year Beth Reed.
-Additionally Alexes Lopez-Shaw earned All-Patriot League honors in 2011.
+Under his tutelage, Navy has produced seven all-league keepers -- three-time honoree Amy Hakola, two-time selection Sarah Wilson, 2001 Patriot League Defensive Player of the Year Kate Macfarlane, three-time all-leaguer Kim Bonafede, two-time Patriot League Defensive Player of the Year and the conference's career GAA leader Lizzie Barnes, 2009 Patriot League Goalkeeper of the Year Beth Reed, 2012 Patriot League Goalkeeper of the Year Elizabeth Hoerner and two-time honoree Dayton Wetherby.

 Barnes, the most decorated netminder in program history, led the nation and set program records for GAA (0.29) and save percentage (.933) in 2006, while posting 13 shutouts - also a Navy record.
 She graduated as the Navy career leader in GAA (0.65), a career mark which stands 20th all-time in NCAA history.
 She also holds the school shutout record with 29.
 In addition to her athletic exploits, Barnes was one of three Navy student-athletes ever to twice earn First Team Academic All-America kudos.